masoncfrancis/masons-guides/nyc/gettingaround.md

 ### How To Pay Your Fare

 Subway fare costs $2.75.
-If you transfer between trains in a station you will only have to pay once.
+If you transfer between trains in a station you won't have to pay an extra time.

 There are two ways to pay your fare: OMNY and MetroCard.